DerBrunoIR/Minecraft-GameOfLife/README.md

 After experimenting with recursion using command blocks in Minecraft I challanged myself to implement Conways Game of life.

 In the end I was able to create a fluently running simulation on a 20x20 grid.
-The main feature is that the screen can be expanded only with a small amount of effort.
+A main feature is that the screen can be expanded only with a small amount of effort.

 At the top is a video showing the `Pentadecathlon` configuration.